grafana/iot-sitewise-datasource/src/README.md

 #### Example queries

-The queries below provide a simple introduction to the [Iot Sitewise query language](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/sql.html).
+The queries below provide a simple introduction to the [IoT SiteWise query language](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/sql.html).
 See the linked documentation for more details.

 **Retrieve all raw events**